ECPAT Research Paper

 - Access to child and gender sensitive justice, protection, comprehensive care, and full recovery

 Sexual exploitation of children in the context of travel and tourism include the exploitation of children in prostitution, the sale and trafficking of children for sexual purposes, online child sexual exploitation and some forms of child, early and forced marriages.
-None of these contexts or manifestations are isolated, and any discussion of one must be a discussion of sexual exploitation of children altogether .
+These situations are not isolated, we must tackle the sexual exploitation of children as a society.

 Sexual exploitation of children in the context of travel and tourism is sometimes commonly referred to as ‘child sex tourism’; however, this terminology fails to name the criminal nature of child sexual exploitation, and instead implies that these crimes are some form of ‘tourism’.
-Sexual exploitation of children in the context of travel and tourism is not another form of tourism but is a crime – and should be named as such.
+Sexual exploitation of children in the context of travel and tourism is not another form of tourism but is a crime.
 Offenders who abuse and exploit children are not ‘sex tourists’ – they are criminals.